Glynn Democrats Monthly Issues Forum

 We will learn a lot about issues and each other every time we meet.
 You’re invited to attend to meet your Democratic neighbors and to get involved in the conversation.
 Bring a friend or neighbor.

 During the Q&A session after the program, we engage in lively and civil discussion to understand better how this issue affect our lives right here in Glynn County.
-If you would like to submit a question, please click here.
+If you would like to submit a question, please use the form below or click here.